GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Over half of the time you spend working on a project is spent thinking, and no tool, no matter how advanced, can think for you.
+> ### There certainly will be job disruption.
+Because what's going to happen is robots will be able to do everything better than us.
 >
-> ~ *Richard P. Gabriel*
+> ~ *Elon Musk*

 ---
 ## 🏎 Quick Facts